-Attractive investment opportunities continue to arise as renewable, low-carbon and next generation energy projects continue to increase.
-New technologies – even new industries – could evolve as the world transitions and adapts.
+Attractive investment opportunities continue to arise as renewable, low-carbon and next generation energy projects continue to emerge and grow.

-Our approach to climate change is aligned with the four pillars of our Sustainable Investing Framework: Integration, Engagement, Collaboration and Adaptation, as described on previous pages.
+Our approach to climate change is aligned with the four pillars of our Sustainable Investing Framework: Integration; Engagement; Collaboration and Adaptation, as described on previous pages.

 Where climate change impacts are considered material to a proposed investment, our teams analyze potential impacts to value or to risk – whether positive or negative.
 They involve internal or external experts as necessary.
-Each of our asset classes has developed assessment procedures, tailored to their investing approaches and strategies.
+Each of our asset classes has developed ESG Assessment Procedures, tailored to their investing approaches and strategies.

 Metrics & Targets